 Round 3: HR interview (communication + culture match)

-HR interviews are often thought of as "going through the motions," but here at Optiver it's also an assessment session, especially your knowledge of the company culture and the position. hr will ask you about your relocate acceptance, preferences for pace of work, and how well you adapt to a fast-paced, high-feedback work environment.
+HR interviews are often thought of as "going through the motions," but here at Optiver it's also an assessment session, especially your knowledge of the company culture and the position. hr will ask you about your relocate acceptance, preferences for pace of work, and how you've adapted to a fast-paced, high-feedback work environment.

 One of our trainees clearly stated that she would like to go to Chicago and gave examples of her decision-making experience in a university program, and HR gave positive feedback on the spot. the key point is clear attitude + natural examples.